 On the flip side, there is nothing worse than blowing a chunk of your bankroll immediately by overpaying for transportation to your hotel downtown on Fremont Street.
 After all, an Uber can cost almost $20-$30!

 If catching the bus at Terminal 1, you will want to navigate to level zero by taking the escalator down one level at baggage claim and then exit the terminal and cross the street.

 Paying for your ride is also straightforward.
 The easiest way is to have 2 crisp one-dollar bills to feed the machine as you enter the bus.
-Alternatively, there is a ticket machine located at Terminal 1 that you can pre-purchase fares from, however, there is not a machine at Terminal 3.
+Alternatively, there is a ticket machine located at Terminal 1 where you can pre-purchase fares from, however, there isn’t a machine at Terminal 3.

 The bus takes 30-40 minutes to get from the Airport to Fremont Street which is a bit longer than other means of transportation, but not by much.
 If you are in a rush this may not be the best option.
 Note that the CX bus also has a luggage rack, although I found it easier to set it on the floor in front of where I was sitting.

-And there you go, the least expensive way to get from McCarran International Airport to Fremont Street hotels like Plaza, Binions, The D, 4 Queens, California, Main Street Station, Fremont, Golden Nugget, El Cortez, Downtown Grand, and Golden Gate.
-Now take the money you saved and blow it at the tables.
+And there you go, the cheapest way to get from the airport to Downtown Las Vegas hotels like Plaza, Binion’s, The D, 4 Queens, California, Main Street Station, Fremont, Golden Nugget, El Cortez, Downtown Grand, Circa, and Golden Gate.